 The purpose of the course is to provide the analytical skills required to understand complex marketing situations in order to develop and implement appropriate marketing strategies.
-The decision-making processes in the management of product planning, pricing practices, selection of channels of distribution, and development of effective promotion programs are investigated.
-This involves identification and selection of appropriate target markets, the effective use of marketing research, and recognition of organizational dynamics.
+The decision-making processes in the management of product planning, pricing practices, selection of channels of distribution and development of effective promotion programs are investigated.
+This involves identification and selection of appropriate target markets, the effective use of marketing research and recognition of organizational dynamics.
 The case approach is used to develop communication skills and further build team skills as students interact with peers in solving problems.
+Prerequisite: Completion of MBA core courses.